LucasThurnherr/Printable-3D-Gaze-Tracking-Glass-Frames-and-Software/README.md

 This software aims to provide an easy-to-compile C++ implementation of a 3D eye-tracking method.

-The software is designed for a 3-D printed wearable eye-tracking scnenario where a user wears a headset with an eye camera(s) that is equipped with infrared (IR) illuminations.
+The software is designed for a 3-D printed wearable eye-tracking scenario where a user wears a headset with an eye camera(s) that is equipped with infrared (IR) illuminations.
 The camera can capture close-up shots of the user's eyes.